Condominium VI – Board of Managers

 Common Charges

 COMMON CHARGES ARE DUE ON THE FIRST OF THE MONTH!
 Checks received after the 10th of the month will result in a $50.00 late fee, for which there will be no waivers.
-Residents may pay their common charges by scheduling monthly payments through online banking.
-Anyone who chooses to use this option must note that the HOA Office does not receive an electronic transfer from the bank; it receives an actual paper check that is mailed from the bank and therefore, residents must allow 5-7 business days to allow payments to be received and processed by the HOA Office.
-Otherwise, residents should make their checks payable to “Bretton Woods – Condo VI” and mail them or hand-deliver them to the Clubhouse at 1027 Clubhouse Court, Coram, NY 11727.
-Don’t forget to allow for weekends and holidays.
+Homeowners may pay their common charges by scheduling monthly payments through online banking.
+Anyone who chooses to use this option must note that the HOA Office does not receive an electronic transfer from the bank; it receives an actual paper check that is mailed from the bank, and therefore, homeowners must allow 5-7 business days to allow payments to be received and processed by the HOA Office.
+Otherwise, homeowners should make their checks payable to “Bretton Woods – Condo VI” and mail them or hand-deliver them to the Clubhouse at 1027 Clubhouse Court, Coram, NY 11727.
+Allowances for weekends and holidays must also be made.

 Parking